Accurate and Lightweight Image Super-Resolution with Model-Guided Deep Unfolding Network: Model-guided Deep Unfolding Network

-As shown in Fig.~\ref{fig:non-local_framework}(a), the encoder part consists of four encoding blocks (EB) and four decoding blocks (DB).
+As shown in Denoising Module of Fig.~\ref{fig:framework}(a), the encoder part consists of four encoding blocks (EB) and four decoding blocks (DB).
 Except the last EB, each EB is followed by a downsampling layer that sub-samples the feature maps with scaling factor of two along both axes to increase the receipt field of neurons.
-As shown in Fig. \ref{fig:non-local_framework}(b), each EB consists of three convolutional layers with $3\times3$ kernels, a residual layer and ReLU nonlinearity to generate 64 channel feature maps.
-The decoder reconstructs the image with four DBs, each of which contains three convolutional layers and a residual layer as shown in Fig. \ref{fig:non-local_framework} (c).
+As shown in the left part of Fig. \ref{fig:framework}(b), each EB consists of three convolutional layers with $3\times3$ kernels, a residual layer and ReLU nonlinearity to generate 64 channel feature maps.
+The decoder reconstructs the image with four DBs, each of which contains three convolutional layers and a residual layer as shown in the right part of Fig. \ref{fig:framework} (b).
 Except the last DB, each DB is followed by a deconvolution layer to increase the spatial size of feature maps by a scaling factor of two.
 To compensate the lost spatial information, upsampled feature maps are concatenated with the feature maps of the same spatial dimension from the encoder.
 Thanks to the transparency of our design, all dense-RNN module in the T stages share the same network parameters.